Skill Demand Index

 Which roles need Entrepreneurial Mindset most:

-Software Engineering positions drive 67% of demand.
-Other also frequently list Entrepreneurial Mindset as a requirement.
-Skills commonly paired with Entrepreneurial Mindset include Shopify.
+Other positions drive 50% of demand.
+Software Engineering and Marketing also frequently list Entrepreneurial Mindset as a requirement.
+Skills commonly paired with Entrepreneurial Mindset include Relationship Building and Sales Experience.

 Depth Level Distribution